ewkekw/spot-damas-api/README.md

 - [PostgreSQL](https://www.postgresql.org/) (version 12 or higher)
 - [Mockaroo](https://mockaroo.com/) account for generating mock data.

 ## API Documentation

 Swagger is used for API documentation.
 After starting the server, you can access the documentation at `http://localhost:8080/swagger-ui.html`.

+`🔧 Technical Documentation` For a detailed description of all API routes and their usage, refer to the [Technical API Documentation](./API_Documentation.md).

 ## Contributing